-- Three records (Active/Completed/Total) for each current group within the metric. - Three records (Active/Completed/Total) for the metric overall.
+- A set of three records (Active/Completed/Total) for each current group within the metric. - A set of three records (Active/Completed/Total) for the metric overall.

 For example, suppose you are collecting metrics for an airport and grouping the metric data by each airport terminal.
 If there are four airport terminals, then at each collection interval the Metric Engine is writing 15 records to the Metric\Fact\Statistics table.
 These 15 records consist of three records for each terminal, and three records for the overall statistics.